agui888/shim-doc/docs/util.md

 _.isEqual(a, b)

-compare a and b if they are
+Compare a and b if they are

 - same table
 - value equal